nogibjj/jjtaa_FinalProjectDE/README.md

 # Important terms and How we used them:

 ## Databricks
 The DB microservice of this project was built on Databricks.
 Databricks is a unified data analytics platform that provides a collaborative workspace for data scientists, engineers, and decision-makers to explore, experiment, and share projects.
 We used Databricls to create a data pipeline that would retrieve data from Yahoo Finance API and the Google News API.
+We load the data in using PySpark, then transform the data using sentiment analysis with Hugging Face, and load it in as a delta table in our Databricks Catalog.
 The data pipeline was scheduled to run every week.
 The data was then stored in a database on Databricks.

 We also used Databricks notebooks to first test our code before deploying it to the pipeline, which was very useful in a team of 5, to ensure we were all on the same page and understood how to data was being retrieved, stored and worked with.